sungnga/react-ecommerce/react-frontend/README.md

   - Create a route that gets the orders from backend and give it to frontend
 		- Use **get()** method
     - 1st arg is the route path: `'/order/list/:userId'`
-    - 2nd, 3rd, and 4th args are middlewares: requireSigni, isAuth, isAdmin
+    - 2nd, 3rd, and 4th args are middlewares: requireSignin, isAuth, isAdmin
     - 5th arg is the control method to get the orders from backend: listOrders
     - `router.get('/order/list/:userId', requireSignin, isAuth, isAdmin, listOrders);`
   - Import the listOrders method from the order controllers: `const { create, listOrders } = require('../controllers/order');`